Scilent0r/bpt/README.md

 Todo;

 - Separate current database to a 4-day one and a historical price one.
 Even tho database size is not huge at the moment, it'll grow in the future.
+- Replace name with ProdUID, join name to produid.